Acute flaccid myelitis has cropped up again after a 40-year absence in the United States. It might be part of an annual infectious cycle.

 Typically, children with AFM will show some of these symptoms within a few days of the onset of the disease.

-These symptoms are similar to those associated with polio, which has been eradicated in the United States.
+These symptoms are similar to those associated with

 The first step to safeguarding against AFM is to make sure all vaccinations, particularly the poliovirus vaccine, are up-to-date, according to the CDC.